Surrender (Swing Out Sister song)

 "Surrender" is a 1987 single released by British pop act Swing Out Sister from their debut album, It's Better to Travel.
 It was issued as the follow-up to the successful single, "Breakout".
-The song peaked at #7 on the UK Singles Chart in January 1987 and logged four weeks in the top ten.
+The song peaked at No. 7 on the UK Singles Chart in January 1987, logging four weeks in the top ten.

-Over a year after its initial release, remixes of "Surrender" reached the U.S. Billboard Hot Dance Club Play chart, peaking at #22 in May 1988.
+Over a year after its initial release, remixes of "Surrender" reached the U.S. Billboard Hot Dance Club Play chart, peaking at No. 22 in May 1988.

-The song features a trumpet solo performed by John Thirkell and features Drewery laughing at the beginning of the song.
+The song features a trumpet solo performed by John Thirkell.